cloudcalvin/Yuna/docs/_build/html/_sources/cell_labels.rst.txt

 Cell Labels
 ===========

-Using the GDSYuna library all cells in the GDS layout are recursively looped and if-statements are used to with the cell-type, which is the string in the beginning of the name of the cell (‘via\_’, ‘jj\_’, ‘ntron\_’, etc).
+Using the gdspy library all cells in the GDS layout are recursively looped and if-statements are used to with the cell-type, which is the string in the beginning of the name of the cell (‘via\_’, ‘jj\_’, ‘ntron\_’, etc).
 All via cells are first detected and processed before looking to device